GDPR and Data Protection Policy

 A data breach may take many different forms:

-Staff should ensure they inform the Head Tutor or Director immediately that a data breach is discovered and make all reasonable efforts to recover the information, following the centre’s agreed breach reporting process.
+- Staff should ensure they inform their line manager/DPO/Executive Head Teacher/Head of Centres immediately that a data breach is discovered and make all reasonable efforts to recover the information, following the centre’s agreed breach reporting process.

 Learning Hive will ensure that staff are adequately trained regarding their data protection responsibilities.